open-mmlab/mmyolo/docs/en/user_guides/config.md

 ### Ignore some fields in the base configs

 Sometimes, you may set `_delete_=True` to ignore some of the fields in base configs.
-You may refer to [mmengine config tutorial](https://mmengine.readthedocs.io/en/latest/tutorials/config.html) for simple illustration.
+You may refer to the [mmengine config tutorial](https://mmengine.readthedocs.io/en/latest/tutorials/config.html) for a simple illustration.

 In MMYOLO, for example, to change the backbone of YOLOv5 with the following config.